 Eddie Hackett designed the parkland course at Kilkeel Golf Club and it’s set at the feet of the Mourne Mountains.
-Measuring 6,579 yards from the tips, it's been used as a qualifying course for the British Amateur and Senior Open.
+Measuring 6,579 yards from the tips, it's been used as a qualifying course for The Amateur and Senior Open championships.

 There are two 18-hole golf courses at the Killarney Golf & Fishing Club and the Killeen is considered to be the best.